c4cs/c4cs.github.io/_commands/basics/gcc.md

 `-O2` Optimizes even more.
 GCC performs nearly all supported optimizations that do not involve a space-speed tradeoff.

-`-O3` Optimize yet more. -O3 turns on all optimizations specified by -O2 and also turns on the -finline-functions, -funswitch-loops, -fpredictive-commoning, -fgcse-after-reload, -ftree-loop-vectorize, -ftree-loop-distribute-patterns, -fsplit-paths -ftree-slp-vectorize, -fvect-cost-model, -ftree-partial-pre, -fpeel-loops and -fipa-cp-clone options.
+`-O3` Optimize yet more. `-O3` turns on all optimizations specified by `-O2` and also turns on the `-finline-functions`, `-funswitch-loops`, `-fpredictive-commoning`, `-fgcse-after-reload`, `-ftree-loop-vectorize`, `-ftree-loop-distribute-patterns`, `-fsplit-paths -ftree-slp-vectorize`, `-fvect-cost-model`, `-ftree-partial-pre`, `-fpeel-loops` and `-fipa-cp-clone` options.

-`-Os` Optimize for size. -Os enables all -O2 optimizations that do not typically increase code size.
+`-Os` Optimize for size.
+This option enables all `-O2` optimizations that do not typically increase code size.
 It also performs further optimizations designed to reduce code size.